Ways to Study

 How Long Does it Take to Complete the Program?

-The School of Nursing admits students for the fall semester each year; however, some Post-graduate Certificate students may not matriculate until spring depending on their individualized plan of study.
-The program can be completed in two academic years including one summer.
+Students in the post-graduate primary care NP certificate programs are admitted in the fall semester each year; however, some students may not matriculate until spring depending on their individualized plan of study.
+The primary care NP options can be completed in two academic years including one summer.

 How Much Does the Program Cost?